spacemanspiff/oscetool/README.md

 -----
 The usage is exactly the same of the original SCETool, so if you know how to use it.
 You know how to use this tool.

+The new options available are "-p" to patch the ELF the same way FixELF.exe does.
+Also, if klics.txt is available, it can automatically choose the klicensee.

 USAGE: oscetool [options] command
 COMMANDS                Parameters            Explanation